 I prefer to melt chocolate in a microwave.
-This is directions for melting in a microwave:

 - Get good chocolate melts, not chocolate chips.
 I prefer Wilton Candy Melts pictured above.

-- Empty melts into a microwave safe container.
+- Empty melts into a microwave-safe container.
 I prefer a large glass measuring cup with a handle.

 - Microwave another 30 seconds and stir completely.
 Do not microwave for more than 30 seconds at a time and stir completely between each interval.

-- Be very careful not to over heat the chocolate.
+- Be very careful not to overheat the chocolate.
 Chocolate has a very low heat tolerance and will scorch easily.
 Once scorched, you can not ‘undo’ the damage.
 You’ll need to throw that batch out and start again.

 - Once the chocolate is smooth, begin dipping or coating your candy.
 Work quickly.
-If the chocolate begins to dry and harden, microwave it and stir it beginning with 15 second intervals until melted and smooth again.
+If the chocolate begins to dry and harden, microwave it and stir it beginning with 15-second intervals until melted and smooth again.

-- If you are dipping more than once, make sure first coat is completely dry before layering on more.
+- If you are dipping more than once, make sure the first coat is completely dry before layering on more.